-Duties include solicitation analysis, project management, narrative development, gathering required and affiliate signatures, sub-contracting assistance, cost sharing or matching assistance, and conflict of interest advising.
+Duties include solicitation analysis, gathering required and affiliate signatures, sub-contracting assistance, cost sharing or matching assistance, and conflict of interest advising.

 Note: Our office cannot guarantee submission unless all required documents are received in the office 3 business days prior to the submission deadline.

 |DUE DATE||Principal Investigator Provides to OSP|

 |As Soon as Possible||

 |10 full business days prior to sponsor deadline||

 |5 full business days prior to sponsor deadline||

 |3 full business days prior to sponsor deadline||

 8am the business day prior to sponsor deadline

 RISK: Even if OSP personnel workload permits submission of full proposal materials received after the three- day deadline, the foreshortened review time may not allow for compliance vetting.
 In the event that the sponsor wants to fund a proposal that was submitted to OSP after the three-day deadline, Missouri S&T reserves the right to review and request changes prior to acceptance of an award or to decline the award if the budget or other commitments contained in the proposal do not conform to Missouri S&T requirements.